 While taking an exam, can the students return to a previously-answered question?

-What happens if a testing computer freezes, the internet fails, or the server crashes while my students are testing?
+What happens if an exam computer freezes or the internet fails while my students are taking the exam?

 If an exam computer freezes, simply pause that student’s exam time using the exam proctoring pane and trouble shoot your connection.
 Once the computer is functioning, resume that student’s exam.